r6m/coredns/plugin.md

 in one of those zones should be allowed to fallthrough.
 See `plugin/pkg/fallthrough` for the implementation.

+## General Guidelines

+Some general guidelines:

+* logging time duration should be done in seconds (call the `Seconds()` method on any duration.
+* keep logging to a minimum.
+* call the main config parse function just `parse`.

 ## Qualifying for Main Repo

 Plugins for CoreDNS can live out-of-tree, `plugin.cfg` defaults to CoreDNS' repo but other